w.secrets: Secret

 delete_secret(scope: str, key: str)

 Deletes the secret stored in this secret scope.
-You must have WRITE or MANAGE permission on the secret scope.
+You must have WRITE or MANAGE permission on the Secret Scope.

 Throws RESOURCE_DOES_NOT_EXIST if no such secret scope or secret exists.
 Throws PERMISSION_DENIED if the user does not have permission to make this API call.
+Throws BAD_REQUEST if system user attempts to delete an internal secret, or request is made against Azure KeyVault backed scope.

 Parameters: